-Every Kitchen needs a Knife Sharpener
+Every Kitchen Needs A Knife Sharpener

-You don’t need to own a $500 set of kitchen knives, but you do need to own a decent knife sharpener to stay happy in the kitchen.
-I say that because without a good knife sharpener, you don’t know what you are missing.
+You don’t need to own a $500 set of kitchen knives, but you do need to own a knife sharpener because having very sharp kitchen knives makes a tremendous difference while preparing foods.

 The way it works is simple.

 This particular sharpener has two surfaces, both impregnated with diamond particles, one course surface and one fine surface.

 Simply look at the knife blade edge and pay particular attention to the angle of the blade where it steepens to a sharp pointed edge.
 That angle is usually about 20 degrees, depending – this is the angle at which you should sharpen against the sharpener’s surface.

 A rule-of-thumb is hold the knife at a 90-degree angle to the sharpener surface, then halve the angle (45-degrees) and then halve it again (apprx.
 20-degrees).
 This should be a good sharpening angle.

 More expensive sharpening systems have methods to physically hold the blade and/or sharpener at a fixed angle or adjustable angle.
 However, the basic method of “eyeballing” it will work quite surprisingly well and get you very good results without becoming overly elaborate with the process.

 Always slide the blade across the sharpening surface in the direction that you would be cutting something.
 In other words, do not pull the blade across the surface, but instead push it forward across the sharpener surface.